rhodyprog4ds/BrownFall23/_sources/syllabus/communication.md

 ```

+Zoom links are on the [course organization page of GitHub](https://github.com/rhodyprog4ds)

+## To reach out, By usage
 We have several different ways to communicate in this course.
 This section summarizes them

-## To reach out, By usage

 ```{code-cell}
 :tags: ["remove-input"]